Chrysostomos of Smyrna: Early life

-Kalafatis was born in Triglia (Zeytinbağı) in 1867, one of eight children born to Nikolaos and Kalliopi Lemonidos Kalafatis.
-He studied at the historical Theological School of Halki from the age of 17, and served as Archdeacon to Konstantinos Valiadis, the then Metropolitan of Mytilene.
+Kalafatis was born in Triglia (Tirilye) in 1867, one of eight children born to Nikolaos and Kalliopi Lemonidos Kalafatis.
+He studied at the Theological School of Halki starting at the age of 17, and after graduating served as Archdeacon to Konstantinos Valiadis, the then Metropolitan of Mytilene.
 Kalafatis served as chancellor and in 1902 became the Metropolitan of Drama, a city in northeastern Greece.
-His vocal nationalism caused the Sublime Porte to request his removal in 1907, and he eventually returned temporarily to Triglia.
+His vocal nationalism caused the Sublime Porte to request his removal in 1907, and he eventually returned to Triglia.
 In 1910 Kalafatis became the Metropolitan of Smyrna.

 Smyrna

 Kalafatis had not been in good terms with the Ottoman authorities and he was displaced in 1914.
 When the Hellenic Army occupied Smyrna in 1919, at the beginning of the Greco-Turkish war, Kalafatis was reinstated to his office as metropolitan bishop.
 Chrysostomos was on bad terms with High Commissioner Stergiadis (appointed by the Greek Prime Minister Venizelos in 1919) due to the latter's strict stance against discrimination and abuse in dealing with the local Turks, and his opposition to inflammatory nationalist rhetoric used in sermons, which he perceived as too political.
 US diplomat George Horton described how Stergiadis interrupted an important service at the Orthodox Cathedral in Smyrna:Archbishop Chrysostom (he who was later murdered by the Turks) began to introduce some politics into his sermon, a thing which he was extremely prone to do.
 Stergiades, who was standing near him, interrupted, saying: "But I told you I didn’t want any of this."Chrysostomos was an ardent supporter of the cause of Greek nationalism, while Stergiadis was seen by some as behaving in a perversely defeatist manner.
 Chrysostomos wrote to (no longer Prime Minister) Eleftherios Venizelos in 1922, as Turkish troops were approaching, and shortly before the Great Fire of Smyrna, warning that "Hellenism in Asia Minor, the Greek State and the entire Greek Nation are descending now into Hell," and partially blaming him for his appointment of Stergiadis, "an utterly deranged egotist", even though he was an ardent supporter of Venizelos.